-- Accelerate through a one-year MBA program including a valuable foreign travel study opportunity. - Experience real-world business issues and challenges in an applied, casebased learning environment. - Learn in cohort-based collaboration used in leading global organizations. - Examine and apply theory, business process, and applications from an innovative approach. - Choose a concentration in finance or marketing, depending on your career interests.
+- Accelerate through a one-year MBA program including a valuable foreign travel study opportunity. - Experience real-world business issues and challenges in an applied, casebased learning environment. - Learn in cohort-based collaboration used in leading global organizations. - Examine and apply theory, business process, and applications from an innovative approach. - Choose a concentration in finance, marketing, or hospitality revenue management depending on your career interests.
 Admissions Considerations and Requirements MBA students are potential business leaders who can navigate the operating environment of globally oriented, modern businesses.
 They must be able to analyze the opportunities and challenges of today's organizations faced with environmental, social and technological impacts.
 This is a rigorous program for students whose work ethic is an indicator of their professional potential and desire to succeed.
 The Following Are Required:

+- A competitive GMAT, GRE or approved graduate proficiency exam score.
+The GMAT, GRE and GPA requirement for acceptance is a function of the number and quality of the application pool and therefore, extremely competitive.
+Average GMAT: ~590; GPA ~3.4.

+- A competitive cumulative undergraduate GPA

+- Interview if requested

+- Two letters of recommendation, one of which must be an academic reference

+- Goal statement

+- Interview

-- A competitive GMAT, GRE or approved graduate proficiency exam score - A competitive cumulative undergraduate GPA - Two letters of recommendation, one of which must be an academic reference - Goal statement - English language requirements for international students: a minimum score of 6.5 on the IELTS, a minimum of 550 the paper-based TOEFL, or a 79 on the computer-based TOEFL Interview Good interpersonal skills and strong communications are necessary for successful business professionals.
+- English language requirements for international students: a minimum score of 6.5 on the IELTS, a minimum of 550 on the paper-based TOEFL, or a 83 on the computer-based TOEFL

+Interview:

+Good interpersonal skills and strong communications are necessary for successful business professionals.
 As a result, an interview with each program candidate is preferred.
 A personal interview with either the director of the MBA program or program, staff or faculty will be scheduled after initial application screening.
 Candidates will be contacted by the MBA program office for interviews on the College of Charleston campus.
 Letters of Recommendation: